Harley Davidson and American Custom V-Twin Specialist

 Bike Pinup Art

-Since 1975 Sinner Cycles is dedicated to providing the highest-quality Harley Davidson and American Custom V-Twin service possible to all of our customers by invitation and special appointment only.
+Since 1975 Sinner Cycles is dedicated to providing the highest-quality Harley Davidson and American Custom V-Twin service possible to all of our member customers by invitation and special appointment only.

 We hire the most highly-trained technicians in the industry to staff our state-of-the-art service department; we utilize the most up-to-date and high-tech methods and tools to provide the best Harley-Davidson and American Custom V-Twin service available.
 Our staff features several Masters of Technology and Master Technicians from the Harley-Davidson PHD Recognition Program.
 From regularly scheduled maintenance to fully customizing your bike, our service center technicians will get the job done skillfully, professionally and courteously to get you back on the road as quickly as possible.
 We will be adding multiple bays and lifts and equipment to our new shop to decrease wait time due to high demand for our services.
 Learn more about us